 Then second trimester hits and all of a sudden I felt like superwoman.
 I had (comparatively) all this energy, I could stay awake past 9pm, I was actually hungry and could keep food down….So I took advantage of the second trimester by working out as much as possible, getting the baby’s room organized, putting together our registry, and trying to generally just be as organized for her arrival as I can.
 I didn’t even write a post on my experience in the second trimester because I mainly just felt like my normal self.
 The biggest highlights of those fourth, fifth and sixth months were that:

 1. I started taking a barre class three days a week at Studio B in German Village and I am absolutely obsessed.
 It is by far the best workout when you’re pregnant and it involves plenty of Kegel exercises to strengthen your pelvic floor muscles, which will be put under huge pressure when you have your baby.
-Obviously you don’t want to strengthen them too much due to the importance of sexual health (it could lead to you having an overly tight vagina), but a few exercises to help build them up a bit certainly won’t go a miss.
+Obviously, you don’t want to strengthen them too much due to the importance of sexual health (it could lead to you having an overly tight vagina), but a few exercises to help build them up a bit certainly won’t go a miss.
+I heard some people use these things called yoni eggs with kegel exercises to assist in this matter but I also heard never to use them when pregnant so I avoided them after that.
+Perhaps if I continue these exercises after the baby is born then I could listen to what they say regarding these things.

 2. The baby started moving non-stop.
 Nick was able to feel her, then you could SEE her move from the outside, and now she moves so much that I don’t even notice it all the time – unless I’m trying to sleep or she gets the hiccups.